cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ## Cloud Native Zero Trust Architectural Elements

-To build a robust ZTA for cloud native environments, we draw inspiration from established frameworks, such as the [US Department of Defence Reference Architecture](https://dodcio.defense.gov/Portals/0/Documents/Library/(U)ZT_RA_v2.0(U)_Sep22.pdf), which identifies seven core pillars essential for securing modern systems.
+To build a robust ZTA for cloud native environments, we draw inspiration from established frameworks, such as the [US Department of Defense Reference Architecture](https://dodcio.defense.gov/Portals/0/Documents/Library/(U)ZT_RA_v2.0(U)_Sep22.pdf), which identifies seven core pillars essential for securing modern systems.

 In alignment with these pillars, we identify seven key elements of a Cloud Native ZTA.